fecgov/openFEC/documentation/committee.md

 #### candidate_id

-Unique id of the candidate
+Unique id of the candidate.

+#### candidate_name

+The name of the candidate in his or her most recent records.

 #### designation_full